 Like many adults, your toddler can feel apprehensive about new experiences, especially with pooping in the potty.
 Understandably so, considering that he’d spent years pooping in diapers, anywhere and any time.

 Address his fears by helping him relax on the potty.
-Show him videos about using the potty, sing favorite songs, read children’s books.
+Show him videos about using the potty, sing favorite songs, read potty training books.
 Make the environment calm and relaxing so that he doesn’t associate it with fear and trepidation.

 And be mindful of your own body language and tone of voice, as well.
-Stay calm and patient, even as he throws a fit or refuses to sit.
+Stay calm and patient, even as he throws a fit or refuses to sit on the potty.
 The more relaxed you can be, the more he’ll follow suit.

 5. Dump poop in the toilet